metabrainz/design-system/README.md

 ## Usage

 We are working on the beta version, instructions for usage to be added soon.
-We also have plans to make it available as a npm package.

 ## Quick Links
 - [Design Guidelines](#)